Home-Chef-Tech/homechef_interview_prep/README.md

  1. Phone call with recruiter or engineering manager - .5 hours
  2. Behavioral interview with 2 Home Chef engineers - 1.5 hours
  3. Technical interview pairing with 2 Home Chef engineers on a real-life ticket - 2 hours
- 4. Hire or no hire decision is made within ~72 hours of the technical interview
+ 4. Hiring decision is made within ~72 hours of the technical interview

 If you are not sure where you are in this process or it has been an extended period of time since you last heard from us, please reach out to `hr@homechef.com`